-New York on verge of tuition-free college for middle class
+New York just made tuition free at public colleges for middle class

 In the final proposal, Cuomo said the credit requirement is "flexible" so that any student facing hardship will be able to pause and restart the program, or take fewer credits one semester than another.

 After they graduate, students who receive the scholarship must live and work in New York for the same number of years they received funding.
 If they leave the state, their scholarship will be converted into a loan.
-This requirement was not included in the governor's initial proposal, which he announced in January.
+This requirement was not included in the governor's initial proposal.

+"Today, college is what high school was -- it should always be an option even if you can't afford it," Governor Cuomo said in a statement.

 Related: Bernie Sanders still wants tuition-free college

-The governor's office has estimated the scholarship will cost $163 million in the first year, but some lawmakers say that's lowballing it.
+His office has estimated the scholarship will cost $163 million in the first year, but some lawmakers say that's lowballing it.
 An estimated 200,000 students would be eligible once the program is fully implemented.

 The scholarship is structured to fill in the gap after accounting for other federal and state grants.
 Nearly half of full-time SUNY students, and more than 60% of those at CUNY, already pay nothing for tuition because of need-based federal Pell Grants or New York Tuition Assistance grants.
 Those students would not be eligible for the Excelsior Scholarship.